Troy Cassar-Daley: Solo career

 Cassar-Daley performed the national anthem at the 2003 NRL grand final.
 He partnered up with Kate Ritchie for the singing competition It Takes Two aired on Seven Network in 2006.
 In May 2007 he re-appeared on the same show, this time partnered with Krystal Forscutt, a former contestant on Network Ten's Big Brother program.
 The same year, Cassar-Daley was featured in Wiggles music videos for the songs "Old Dan Tucker" and "Turkey in the Straw".
 Cassar-Daley with Kasey Chambers and Shane Nicholson played together at the Melbourne Cricket Ground on 14 March 2009 for Sound Relief which was a multi-venue rock music concert in support of relief for the Victorian Bushfire Crisis.
 The event was held simultaneously with another concert taking place at the Sydney Cricket Ground.
 All the proceeds from the Melbourne Concert went to the Red Cross Victorian Bushfire Relief Appeal.

 Cassar-Daley went on to release the albums Home (2012), The Great Country Songbook with Adam Harvey (2013), and Freedom Ride (2015).
 In August 2016, Cassar-Daley released his first book, an autobiography of his early life and music career titled Things I Carry Around with an accompanying album of the same title.
 In 2017 Cassar-Daley was the 50th inductee into the prestigious Australian Roll of Renown.
 In October 2018, Cassar-Daley released his 42-track double album Greatest Hits, along with a new single called "Wouldn't Change A Thing" on the Bloodlines label, part of Mushroom Group.
 The extensive album was also released on vinyl.

 In June 2020, Cassar-Daley signed a worldwide label deal with Sony Music Entertainment Australia; he had first signed to the label in 1995.
 He released the albums Christmas for Cowboys in 2020 and The World Today in 2021, which won the best country album award at that year's ARIA Music Awards.

+In 2024, he released his next studio album, Between the Fires, touring the country for the first time since 2019 to promote it.
+He recorded the album at his family home at Halfway Creek in Northern New South Wales, as he was grieving the loss of his mother.